 At VFCC we provide our veteran students a combination of superior course content along with VFCC's talented all-veteran faculty in a flexible and convenient unprecedented learning opportunity.
-Click on any of the links below to learn more about available programs:

 This eight-week program is designed for veterans and students interested in pursuing a fitness training career.
 Military veterans are targeted for enrollment to help them develop a niche in the fitness industry, but the course is open to non-veterans as well.
 The online course is taught by 27 of the most well-known and progressive health and fitness educators in the fitness industry.
 They are professors, physical therapists, exercise physiologists, biomechanists and some of the top personal trainers in the world.
 In addition, program support and guidance are provided by our team, a group of highly qualified veterans of the armed forces who all have extensive experience in the fitness industry.

 The wellness industry is one of the 30 fastest growing job markets in the country.
 Because of VFCC’s employment partnerships with Gold’s Gym, 24 Hour Fitness, and other health clubs, students acquiring VFCC’s Level One Fitness Training Certification will have a unique advantage in securing employment as a personal trainer or fitness instructor in a gym or health club.